abreualexp/rpdp/README.md

-# Robust pickup and delivery problem
+# The robust pickup and delivery problem with time windows

 We address the pickup and delivery problem with time windows under demand and trave time uncertainty via robust optimisation.